dao-xyz/peerbit/README.md

 ## [Programs](./packages/programs)
 Contains composable programs you can build your program with.
 For example distributed [document store](./packages/programs/data/document), [search](./packages/programs/discovery/any-search), [chain agnostic access controller](./packages/programs/acl/dynamic-access-controller)

-A program lets you write control mechanism for Append-Only logs (which are represented as a Store), example program
+A program lets you write control mechanism for Append-Only logs (which are represented as a [Store](./packages/store), example program

 ```typescript
 import { Store } from '@dao-xyz/peerbit-store'